Wanna know something crazy?

 Freaking sweet, right!?

-By the end of this post, I’ll cover everything you need to know to set up a successful budget by paycheck so that living paycheck to paycheck doesn’t feel like life or death.
+Throughout this post, I’ll cover in detail everything you need to know to set up a zero based budget for success!

 Here’s a quick overview of what we’ll be covering: